Simple Java Mail Features

 Encoding attachments

-You can control encoding seperately for attachments, so your text files for examples can be encoded differently too.
+You can control encoding separately for attachments, so your text files for examples can be encoded differently too.

 .withAttachment("invitation.pdf", yourDataSource,